 Why exactly is primary care important?
 Through routine check-ups, primary care can head potentially serious problems off at the pass.
 As a result, adults in the U.S. who have a primary care provider have 19% lower odds of premature death than those who only see specialists for their care (4).

 Catching and treating problems early, which happens during annual check-ups, is also cheaper than treating severe or advanced illness, which often bring patients to specialists.
-If everyone saw a primary care provider first for their care, it would save the U.S. an estimated $67 billion every year.
+If everyone saw a primary care provider first for their care, it would save the U.S. an estimated $67 billion every year (7).
+Another study found that for every $1 increase in spending in primary care resulted in $13 in savings in overall spending (8).

 The toll on the primary care team

 So why is Primary Care Progress so passionate about primary care?
 As the heart of our nation’s health, we can’t afford not to champion primary care – and the professionals who make up the primary care workforce.
-Learn more about our programs and our services.
+Learn more about our leadership and teaming programs for healthcare professionals.